webdevladies-dr/01-static-website/README.md

 # static-website
 Create and style a single-page webpage that includes media element(s) - images, sound, or video.
 It can be a tribute page, a simple portfolio page, or a simplified veresion of an exisiting webpage (maybe a website you already use regularly).
 You will also learn how to use Chrome Developer tools to examine any webpage.

+Wherever you are in your learning process, challenge yourself to make the very best single-page website that you can!

 #### Technologies
 - [ ] semantic HTML
 - [ ] external CSS style sheet